cleder/pygeoif/README.rst

     The ring which bounds the positive space of the polygon. interiors : sequence
     A sequence of rings which bound all existing holes.
+is_valid: boolean
+    When a polygon has obvious problems such as self crossing lines or holes that are outside the exterior bounds this will return False.
+Even if this returns True the geometry may still be invalid, but if this returns False you do have a problem.

 MultiPoint
 ----------
-A collection of one or more points
+A collection of one or more points.

 Attributes
 ~~~~~~~~~~~

 geoms : sequence
-    A sequence of Points
+    A sequence of Points.

 MultiLineString
 ----------------
-A collection of one or more line strings
+A collection of one or more line strings.

 A MultiLineString has non-zero length and zero area.